-For most relatively fit women, cellulite is the “final frontier” of the perfect body.
-Your abs are enviable, your body weight is healthy, your body fat percentage is in the “athletic” range, and you’re killing it in the gym and/or on the track, but you just can’t get rid of the dimpled areas on your butt and thighs.
+For even very fit women, cellulite can be the final frontier of the “perfect body.”
+Maybe you’re reasonably lean everywhere else, but you just can’t get rid of the dimpled areas on your butt and thighs.
 What to do?

 My no-nonsense answer is:

 For many women, their butt, hips, and thighs are what they consider their biggest “problem areas.”
 The dreaded “cottage cheese” appearance provokes anxiety, lots of Googling, and the purchase of expensive gels, creams, spa treatments, QVC torture devices, and multi-level-marketing miracle cures.

 I relate!
 I have cellulite myself, and I always have.
 I had it when I was 165+ pounds, and I had it when I was 115 pounds.
 For a long time, I thought there was a “perfect workout” that would smooth my butt and thighs.
 I felt embarrassed about the appearance of my legs and worried about swimsuit season.
 Now, I’ve dealt with those demons, and I’ve learned that it’s just not worth it.

 The bottom line is that cellulite is a normal feature of the female body, even for lean, athletic women.
 It’s a uniquely female aspect of physiology that can have a large genetic component (if your mom and/or aunts had/have it, you probably will too), and it’s not entirely related to body weight or body fat.

 So if you have cellulite and you torture yourself over it, here are my tips for you:

 Get in shape.